andreas-karlsson-shof/ThesisReplication/README.md

 - seaborn (0.12.2)
 - [need stuff for the plot_model]

-*NOTE: if a package is not installed on the computer, you need to install the module first*.
+*NOTE 1: if a package is not installed on the computer, you need to install the module first*.
+*NOTE 2: it is **very** likely that the python program will not run if the user did not ensure that the plot_model package was properly installed.
+In particular, ensure that a compatible version of **graphviz** is installed along with plot_model*

 ## 3. Overview of Input Files [TBU]